danielaparker/jsoncons/README.md

 ### Overview

-For the examples below we include some header files and define a string of JSON data:
+For the examples below you need to include some header files and define a string of JSON data:

 ```c++
 #include <jsoncons/json.hpp>